 When it comes to winter survival, you’ll need more than a good coat to make it through.
 After all, shorter days mean less exposure to sunlight, cold temperature means less time spent outdoors, and more dry, chapped skin.

 So what more can you do (other than staying active and getting some fresh air) to maximize your health during the wintertime?
 Get your vitamins!

 1. Vitamin C

-Vitamin C offers protection against immune system deficiencies – especially helpful in preventing cold and flu – while also helping our bodies detox, nourishing the skin, maintaining bones and teeth and healing wounds.
+Vitamin C offers protection against immune system deficiencies, which is especially helpful in preventing cold and flu, while also helping our bodies detox, nourishing the skin, maintaining bones and teeth and healing wounds.